 This is a more spontaneous image.
 By partly breaking away from formal geometry the picture conveys a sense of zooming in on the present moment.
 Which patterns will prevail?
 When?
 Where?
 How?
 The centre of the picture is not the centre of the containing rectangle, as in reality what we see in the present moment is only a snapshot of a larger reality, we never see the whole picture.
 The patterns are contained within structured shapes but do not follow a pre-ordained logical order.
 How much order and control do we want?
 What role is played by chance or randomness?
 All of the elements are needed to answer the questions, but we can never see all of the elements from a limited, fixed position in time and space.

-Some of these framed images can now be seen at the Devon Guild of Crafts "Pattern" exhibition, which will run from 5th July to 1st September.
+Some of these framed images were exhibited at the Devon Guild of Crafts "Pattern" exhibition, in September 2020.

-These and similar images may be available from September as giclee prints or greeting cards.
+Mixed media images are available as limited edition giclee prints and some as greeting cards.
 Please let me know if you would be interested in origanal or printed images.